-My account of English PE is not compatible with the phasehood of DP.
-My account has greatly relied on the PF adjacency requirement of ['s] interacting with successive-cyclic movement of the possessor to the edges of vP and CP.
-In order for that condition to be satisfied, or not, it is necessary for DPs to undergo spell-out along with the vP or CP in which they are present.
+The account of English PE proposed here is not compatible with the phasehood of DP.
+This account has relied on a PF adjacency requirement of ['s] interacting with successive-cyclic movement of the possessor to the edges of vP and CP.
+In order for that condition to be satisfied in the way that I have described, it is necessary for the contents of DP to undergo spell-out along with the vP or CP in which they are present.